MATTHEW 7:13_and many there be which go in thereat.

 It takes little strength to do what’s wrong.
 It requires no thought process—just follow your natural instincts.
-There is no submission, do what you want to do.
+There is no submission to rules or regulations, do what you want to do.
 Simply do what pleases you, and what pleases the people with you.
 There is no accountability for your actions.
 Personal responsibility will not be following you around.
 In short: No rules, No standards, No boundaries.
 Sounds exactly like the Land of Cocagne in the story of Pinocchio.

 Pinocchio made the decision to become responsible and obedient.
 There was a reward for that—he would become a real boy.
 But when his friend, Candlewick, described the carefree land of excessive pleasures, the temptation was too strong (for a heart without Jesus).
 Rather than becoming a real boy, he became a real donkey—and all the hard labor that goes with it.

 In The Merchant of Venice, 1600, Shakespeare said it like this, “All that glitters is not gold.”